Poes93/Mountain-Biking-Webpage/README.md

 ### Bugs

+These are the current bugs on the website.
+I can't seem to find out how to currently solve them but they most goes down to the Navbar and header part

-* When opening the page on iPhone the nav menu is already open.
+* When opening the page on mobile the nav menu is already open and to close it one need to press the bars to close the menu.
+Same when pressing the links, the menu wont disapear automatically.

 * Scaling for Hero image and position may differ on webrowser but also needs more adjustment on phone.

-* Header text wont adjust evenly when on different OS.
+* Header text wont adjust evenly when on different screen sizes.

 * When pressing the links as the header is always on top and the links goes to the section header, it will be hidden under the header.